Essential Tips for visiting Petra, Jordan

 Petra is located in the desert.
 I was there in March and it was still hot during the day, even though it was winter time.
 Staying hydrated will ensure you have a great time during your visit.
 Bring plenty of water with you, but know there are several places you can purchase water throughout the city.

 The same goes for snacks.
 At some of the main spots - the Treasury, the monastery, along the main trail - there are vendors selling food.
 Because the site is so vast I recommend bringing food with you just in case you get hungry and you’re not near a place to buy food.

 Take a short tour to get some History

 Nabataeans have lived in Petra since 312 B.C. according to Al-Muheisen, that's over a Millennia of history!
 If you think you can get the most out of visiting Petra Jordan without knowing a thing about the place, I feel like you'd be missing out.
 Granted, I'm a history geek and want to know all about the places I visit.

 You can get a guide in advance or you can hire someone upon arrival.
 A licensed private guide, hired at the Petra Visitors Center, will run you 50JD.
 Arranging a guide in advance on TripAdvisor can alleviate some stress during the trip, if you’re a planner.
 While I did not go with him while I was there, Abdullah Nawafleh, is a private guide and comes highly recommended by friends of mine who visited recently and on TripAdvisor.

-Give yourself plenty of time to Explore Petra Jordan
+Give yourself plenty of time when visiting Petra

 Like I said earlier Petra is huge!
 Many people say they are satisfied with doing a day there, but I wish I had 2.
 There are so many trails to explore and I think I saw about half of what I really wanted to see in the day I was there.
 With that said, I love wandering around ruins of any kind.